axibase/atsd/rule-engine/grouping.md

 Commands with equal grouping keys are assigned to the same window.

-The `Data Type` and `Metric Name` fields are mandatory parts of the key whereas grouping by entity and tags is optional and may be configured for each rule separately.
+The `Data Type` and `Metric Name` fields are mandatory parts of the key whereas grouping by entity and tags is optional and can be configured for each rule separately.

 ## Tag Grouping

 For `series` commands, default grouping is set by the entity and **all** tags.
-The list of grouping tags can be adjusted by enumerating them on the 'Overview' tab.
+The list of grouping tags can be adjusted by enumerating them on the **Overview** tab.

 ![](./images/group-by-defined-tags.png)